Four Things to Know About an HOA

 by the management company who had the initial say in what the future neighborhood would look like.

 Depending on how you see yourself, the HOA may be just the thing to keep you happy by ensuring that you won’t succumb to a temptation to paint your house hot pink on a whim.
 It will also keep your neighbors in line.

 But, is that a good thing?
 Though the monthly fees that some HOAs charge are extremely high, recent research shows that often the presence of an HOA increases how much a home sells for because there’s some guarantee that your neighbor’s home won’t fall into disrepair or they won’t be parking a gutted vehicle in the front driveway for months on end.
 These sort of eye-sores can damage the property value of the homes around them.
 An HOA is one way to be certain no one will add this sort of . . . er, flavor to your neighborhood.

 While the presence of an HOA can limit individualism in the exterior of homes and yards, you also have the comfort of knowing that your neighborhood will appear pretty decent looking for quite a while.
 At least, as long as your neighbors respect the rules.

 Without an HOA, a neighborhood can appear to be a hodgepodge of various styles and tastes, sometimes bordering on wild tastes and whatever so-and-so up the street is into at the moment (HAM radio?
-Boating and RV-ing and leaving behemoths parked out at the curb or in the driveway for months at a time?).
+Boating and RV-ing and becoming a hobby mechanic?).
 There’s a price to freedom.

 So, the benefit of the HOA rules often means that everything looks relatively uniform and well-kept.
 But it can also mean that there’s less opportunity for individuality.
 If you find it fun to drive through neighborhoods that are beautifully unique and want to live in a place like that, an HOA might not be an ideal fit for you.